CRA-TUBULARS

 • From idea to company 2010-2019.

-• Company founded in November 2019.
+• The company was founded in November 2019.

 • Proprietary connection final design stage.

-• Targeting commercial operation in Q3 of 2023.
+• Targeting commercial operation in early 2024.

 TCT Operational Advantages: Producer

-Titanium Composite Tubing (or “TCT”) is Truly a Superior Solution
+Titanium Composite Tubing (or “TCT”) is Truly a Superior Solution.

 Frequently Asked Questions